UPF Vs SPF: What's The Difference?

 Protect Your Skin

-Regardless of which side you're on in UPF vs. SPF's contest, it's incredibly important to protect your skin.
+Regardless of which side you're on in UPF vs. SPF's contest, it's incredibly important to protect your skin from the sun.
+It is crucial to wear sun protective clothing and sunscreen for UV protection.
 Limit your sun exposure whenever possible, and check in with your dermatologist from time to time.
+To learn more about sunscreen's risks and benefits you can check out the Ultimate Consumer Guide to Sunscreen.